Author · Doctoral Researcher · CHRO · Leadership Thinker

 Three Angles.

 These are not separate projects.
 They are one argument, examined at increasing depth.
 The goal is not to publish books.
-It is to build the vocabulary, the evidence, and the framework through which organisations can finally see — and name — what they have been losing.
+It is to build the vocabulary, the evidence, and the framework through which organisations can finally see, and name, what they have been losing.

 The Phenomenon